matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 * **Other OSes:** This currently only works on iOS and Android.
 See if you can get it working on macOS and Windows.
 * **Shadows:** To add an extra dimension to the depth, we could create a shadow of the image and insert it as a layer between the image and the card.
 * **Configurable offset:** With this approach, if I wanted to adjust the offset, I would use a modifier on the `ParallaxOffsetY` (more on this below), but we could consider making denominator configurable.
 * **Multiple layers:** Right now there are two layers - the foreground and the background.
-We could add more - an easy way would be to add a modifier to `ParllaxOffsetY` before applying it to a view, a harder way would be to make it reusable by adding some kind of layer property to the `ParallaxItemView` which already has the modifier (although this could result in unnecessary calculations if the layers aren't in use).
-The biggest challenge for us though as developers is more likely keeping the effect subtle.
-When implementing a cool effect like this, it's tempting to make it pronounced so the whole world can see, but for something like this it's important to keep it barely noticable.
+We could add more - an easy way would be to add a modifier to `ParallaxOffsetY` before applying it to a view, a harder way would be to make it reusable by adding some kind of layer property to the `ParallaxItemView` which already has the modifier.
+This could result in unnecessary calculations if the layers aren't in use, but the bigger challenge for us as developers is more likely keeping the effect subtle.
+When implementing a cool effect like this, it's tempting to make it pronounced so the whole world can see, but for something like this it's important to keep it barely noticeable.
 If in doubt, consult with your friendly neighbourhood UI expert 😉.
-* **Better handling for `CenterY` on iPhone:** This is currently using an arbitrary value, but **Find and implement your own:** Implement one of the parallax designs on dribble
+* **Better handling for `CenterY` on iPhone:** This is currently using an arbitrary value, but we could get the device model and retrieve the center from a dictionary of known pixel heights for each device.
+* **Find and implement your own:** Find and implement a cool design on Dribble, or replicate the effect from another app you like.